Agoric/documentation/smart-contracts-tutorial/first-contract.md

 ### Commands breakdown

-The first `home` command shows what was defined in `lib/ag-solo/vats/vat-pixel.js` as return value of `createPixelBundle` It is a presence for an object containing the properties `contractHost`, `handoffService` and `guess37ContractSource`
+The first `home` command shows what was defined in `lib/ag-solo/vats/vat-pixel.js` as return value of `createPixelBundle` It is an object containing the properties `contractHost`, `handoffService` and `guess37ContractSource`

 `host = home.contractHost` retrieves the contractHost presence and stores it in the `host` variable for convenience